sst/guide/_chapters/create-containers.md

 layout: post
 title: Create Containers
 date: 2017-01-11 00:00:00
-description: Tutorial on how to add a container and a Navbar and routes to your React.js app with React Router v4.
+description: Tutorial on how to add a container, a Navbar, and routes to your React.js app with React Router v4.
 code: frontend
 ---